Your journey, your parking.

 | Reserved | NA | Lots: CG2; CG15; CG18; RC1; RC3; RC8; RC11; WC5; WC7 Structures: Tiger Avenue Parking Structure (Floors 1-2) |

-| Tier 1 | $315/semester | Lots: AV8; AV15; AV16; RC4; RC15; RC16; WC6; WG1; WG6; WG11 Structures: Conley Avenue Parking Structure; Tiger Avenue Parking Structure (Floors 3+); Turner Avenue Parking Structure; Virginia Avenue Parking Structure |
+| Tier 1 | $315/semester 2025-26 $327.60/semester 2026-27 | Lots: AV8; AV15; AV16; RC4; RC15; RC16; WC6; WG1; WG6; WG11 Structures: Conley Avenue Parking Structure; Tiger Avenue Parking Structure (Floors 3+); Turner Avenue Garage; Virginia Avenue Parking Structure |

-| Tier 2 | $150/semester | Lots: AV1; AV2; AV4; AV6; AV9; AV11; AV14A; AV17; CG1; CG3 (CG1/NE); L1; MN4; MN5; RC9; RC18; RC19; RP2; RP3; RP4; RP5; RP6; RP8; RP9; SG1; SG2; SG5I; SG5J; SG5P; SG7; WG12; WG14 Structures: Hitt Street Parking Structure; Parking Structure No. 7; University Avenue |
+| Tier 2 | $150/semester 2025-26 $156/semester 2026-27 | Lots: AV1; AV2; AV4; AV6; AV9; AV11; AV14A; AV17; CG1; CG3 (CG1/NE); L1; MN4; MN5; RC9; RC18; RC19; RP2; RP3; RP4; RP5; RP6; RP8; RP9; SG1; SG2; SG5I; SG5J; SG5P; SG7; WG12; WG14 Structures: Hitt Street Parking Structure; Parking Structure No. 7; University Avenue |

-| Tier 3 | $100/semester | Lots: SG4; SG4M; SG4N; SG4O; SG5K |
+| Tier 3 | $100/semester 2025-26 $104/semester 2026-27 | Lots: SG4; SG4M; SG4N; SG4O; SG5K |

-| Tier 4 | $50/semester | Lots: AV14B; RP10 |
+| Tier 4 | $50/semester 2025-26 $52/semester 2026-27 | Lots: AV14B; RP10 |

 **Student permits run for five months in the fall and spring semesters, and two months in the summer.
 Fall is Aug.1-Dec.
 31; spring Jan.
 1-May 31; and summer June 1-July 31.